Just 30 minutes’ drive away from Taiping in Semanggol, Perak is the family-friendly Bukit Merah Laketown Resort!

 - Lake Park Komer – The resort’s main restaurant with lake views; Serves local kopitiam fare.

-- Ripples Hawker Centre – A food court with a variety of local food stalls.
+- Hawker Centre / Food Court – A food court with a variety of local food stalls.

 Bukit Merah Laketown Resort Review